 Call a Phoenix Electrical Fire Lawyer Today

-At Cullan & Cullan, we can investigate all kinds of electrical fire cases, including those that occurred in the home, at work, and elsewhere.
-We are often able to recover our clients compensation for electrical burn treatment, hospital bills, lost wages, pain and suffering, and other applicable damages.
+At Cullan & Cullan, we can investigate cases involving severe burns or brain injuries caused by certain kinds of electrical fire cases, including those that occurred in the home, at work, and elsewhere.
+We seek to recover compensation for our clients for electrical burn treatment, hospital bills, lost wages, pain and suffering, and other applicable damages.

-Find out if you qualify for compensation—call (602) 900-9483 to speak with a Phoenix electrical fire lawyer in a free consultation!
+Find out if you qualify for compensation—call (602) 900-9483 to speak with a Phoenix electrical fire attorney in a free consultation!